Alejogb1/job-board/blog-data/why-am-i-getting-a-checkpointing-error-with-applygradients.md

 id: "why-am-i-getting-a-checkpointing-error-with-applygradients"
 ---

-ah, checkpointing errors with `apply_gradients()`, that's a classic. i've been there, trust me. it’s one of those things that can make you scratch your head for hours, especially when everything else seems to be working fine. let's unpack this.
+ah, checkpointing errors with `apply_gradients()`, that's a classic. i've been there, trust me. it’s one of those things that can make you scratch your head for hours, especially when everything else seems to be working fine. this.

 first off, when you see checkpointing errors related to `apply_gradients()`, it usually boils down to one of a few common scenarios. it's not always immediately obvious, but the root cause generally lies in how tensorflow is tracking the tensors and operations within your model and gradient updates.